 Pros

-- They’re great when you want extra seating but don’t have all of the necessary space to devote to a full sofa, such as in a smaller living room, bedroom, or reading nook.
+- Theyโre great when you want more seating in your living space but donโt have all of the necessary space to devote to a full sofa, such as in a small living room, bedroom, or reading nook.

-- Typically, you will be able to find a love seat for less than the cost of a full sofa because they are so much smaller.
+- Typically, you will be able to find a love seat for less than the cost of a full sofa because they are so much smaller and work well with a small floor space.

 Cons